Jason94/coalton-db/README.md

  - [ ] Use CASE query for efficient UPDATE from query
    - See: https://dev.to/chidioguejiofor/scenario-1-making-updates-to-multiple-fields-56hl
  - [ ] Add OrderBy support
- - [ ] Add CompositeUnique table constraint
+ - [x] Add CompositeUnique table constraint
  - [ ] Add support for db schemas (probably works already?
 Maybe just note in readme and add a test)
  - [ ] Add In_ to RowCondition
  - [ ] Use In_ to implement delete-objs high-level api command
  - [ ] Add upsert support
  - [ ] Add SQL functions to RowCondition
  - [ ] Add remaining SQLite column types
+ - [ ] Add remaining DEFAULT options support
  - [ ] Add CHECK column property
  - [ ] Add foreign key support
  - [ ] Add joins
  - [ ] Add relationships
- - [x] Improve the imperative interface
  - [ ] Add index support
- - [x] Add separate QueryBuilder AST to construct SQL queries, to help users manually run queries
  - [ ] Disconnect from the DB if the thread crashes (keep it from locking until restarting SLIME)

 ### TOMaybes: